Nassau County New York assistance programs.

 North Hempstead Town Housing Authority offer vouchers for paying rent.
 The assistance is available to qualified low income individuals and families.
 The programs available will be able to provide partial rent payments to participating landlords in Nassau County New York.
 This non-profit primarily serves qualified residents of North Hempstead.
 Pond Hill Road, Great Neck, NY 11020, telephone (516)627-6433

 Low income and short term housing programs can assist residents facing eviction or those that are homeless and need a place to live.
 Several agencies run transitional housing type programs which also provide case management and referrals.
 So Nassau County families can receive information on where to apply for security deposit assistance, help with job searches, and much more, all in addition to the housing.
-More details.
+More details on transitional housing in Long Island.

 The federal government may occasionally provide grants as part of an emergency assistance program.
-The funds can be used to pay rent or make mortgage payments.
-One-time emergency grants may be offered until the program runs out, which will happen.
+The funds can be used to pay rent, utility or water bill or make mortgage payments.
+One-time emergency grants or loans may be offered until the program runs out, which will happen.
 The churches below are part of Catholic Charities, which is one of the leading application sites.
 They work with the United Way and other organizations on Long Island.
+There are also disability grants from the government.
 Call (516)733-7045, or some of the churches involved are below.

 - Holy Family Parish Outreach Center, 5 Fordham Avenue, Hicksville, New York 11801-6299